Subjects such as orientation, registration, housing, health insurance, and the required summer reading assignment are covered below

 "How and when will I receive my housing assignment?"

-First, make sure you have filled out and sent in your Housing License Agreement (The online form becomes available in March, 2017) which was part of your New Student Guide.
-It is due to the Residential Life Office by May 1, 2017.
+First, make sure you have filled out and sent in your Housing License Agreement through StarRez in your Student Portal (The online form becomes available in March, 2018) which was part of your New Student Guide.
+It is due to the Residential Life Office by May 1, 2018.
 Those who wish to apply for permission to live off-campus should fill out the Off-Campus Housing Petition rather than the end of the Housing License Agreement.

 Housing assignments are made approximately one month before the start of school.
 The Housing and Residential Life Staff will contact all incoming students by mail with their assignment, roommate, and check in appointment.